SailnMobula/stm32f3-discovery-quickstart/README.md

 # target = "thumbv8m.main-none-eabihf" # Cortex-M33 (with FPU)
 ```

-3. Enter the memory region information into the `memory.x` file.
+1. The correct memory region is already set in the `memory.x` file.

 ``` console
 $ cat memory.x